SpaceMate-XYZ/spacemate_cms/README.md

 # SpaceMate CMS Flutter App

-A Flutter superapp that loads data for onboarding carousels from Strapi CMS.
+A Flutter superapp that manages onboarding carousels with a local-first approach using SQLite.
 The app features multiple screens with features represented as card buttons, each leading to an onboarding carousel of 4 slides.

 ## Features

 - **5 Main Screens**: Home, Transport, Access, Facilities, Discover
 - **Feature Cards**: Each screen has 3-12 features arranged in a grid
 - **Onboarding Carousels**: 4-slide carousels for each feature
-- **Strapi Integration**: Dynamic content loading from Strapi CMS
+- **Local-First Architecture**: SQLite for offline-first functionality
 - **Multi-Platform**: Supports Android, iOS, Web, Windows, and macOS
+- **State Management**: BLoC pattern for predictable state management
+- **Dependency Injection**: GetIt for service location and dependency injection

 ## Project Structure